adrian-pascual/blogdown-site/hugo_coder/content/posts/2022-01-30-skateboarding-and-statistics/index.en.markdown

 Although it might be hard to believe, 2021 was a fantastic year for the skateboarding industry.
 While [manufacturing issues](https://www.jenkemmag.com/home/2021/01/07/look-skateboard-drought-2020/) plagued the market during the early days of the pandemic, demand for skate products has been [skyrocketing](https://capitolweekly.net/ca-skateboarders-and-covid-19-demand-up-equipment-down/).
 Skateboarding's [Olympic debut](https://www.cbsnews.com/news/momiji-nishiya-japan-olympics-skateboarding-gold-medal/) only added to the sport's mainstream appeal.

-With competitive skateboarding reaching its apex, I contacted [The Boardr](https://theboardr.com/) (a company that hosts and organizes skateboarding's top events) to see what data could be available from recent contests and their participants.
+With competitive skateboarding reaching its apex, I contacted [The Boardr](https://theboardr.com/) (a company that organizes and scores skateboarding's top events) to see what data could be available from recent contests and their participants.
 Luckily, The Boardr was quick to respond with a surprisingly detailed data set!
 Below I use the coding language R to take a look at cleaning, exploring, and visualizing data on 3,000+ skate events from 2017 to May of 2020.

 ## Cleaning the data